DannyToast/MS3Assessment/README.md

 I approached this first by thinking about how I could parse the CSV into a Records object.
 While this is something I think I could have easily written the logic for on my own, given a little time, I saw in the instructions that using open source libraries was encouraged, so I sought to do just that.
 I ended up settling on Apache
 Commons CSV since it appeared to have a lot of support and a strong community just in case I had any questions.
 I built the parser using this library and then set to work on separating out the failed and successful records.
 Luckily this library has a handy little method that checks for records with record column counts that don't match the header count.

+As an aside, there is a trailing whitespace line that this picks up as an extra record, it would be simple to remove this but I was unsure if this was intentionally placed as a "blank" record and meant to be marked as invalid so I'm going to leave it in.
+Simply stripping the trailing space returns just the records with content that are incorrect.

 I should also mention that I made the Records class members after what I assumed each column was representing, to the best of my ability, it was mostly an organizational tool as I figured getters and setters for singular letters (i.e. getA, setB) would start to look really confusing, to both me and anyone reading this later.